 Visitor Services Host

-Hosts are the friendly faces who greet visitors, answer questions, and provide directions as well as share knowledge about their particular garden area.
-Volunteers work in particular areas of the garden such as the rainforest, cycad circle or the conservatory.
+Volunteers work in particular areas of the Garden such like the Simons Rainforest, Cycad Circle or the Tropical Plant Conservatory and Rare Plant House.
+Hosts are the friendly faces who greet visitors, answer questions, and provide directions as well as share knowledge about their particular Garden area.
 Hosts have excellent interpersonal skills and are comfortable answering questions and interacting with the public.
 Hosts are also responsible for learning more detailed information about multiple garden locations.
 Volunteers work outside and may be standing for a four hour shift.
 Student volunteers work on weekends during the morning or the afternoon.

-If you are volunteering in the summertime, there are opportunities to volunteer in horticulture Tuesday through Friday; volunteers work on a specific weekday depending on the garden area to which they have been assigned, such as the Palmetum, vine pergola, rainforest, lakes area or nursery.
-Volunteer duties include weeding, pruning, planting, repotting and propagating.
+If you are volunteering in the summertime, there are opportunities to volunteer in horticulture Tuesdays through Fridays.
+Volunteers work on a specific weekday depending on the Volunteers are generally assigned to a particular area of focus including Water Gardens, the Vine Pergola, our palm collection, the Geiger Tropical Flower Garden, the Simons Rainforest, the Tropical Plant Conservatory and Rare Plant House or the Fairchild nursery.
+Volunteer duties include weeding, pruning, planting, repotting and propagating, and more.

 Interested in becoming a student volunteer?
 Please come to our next Volunteer Information Event to learn how you can join this incredible group of volunteers.